KathTheDragon/PIE-Etymology-Project/Anatolian/anatolian.md

 [Melchert (2012)]: ./bibliography.md#Melchert-2012 "Hittite ḫi-Verbs of the Type -āC₁i, -aC₁C₁anzi"
 [Melchert (2017)]: ./bibliography.md#Melchert-2017 "An allative case in Proto-Indo-European?"
 [Jasanoff (2009)]: ./bibliography.md#Jasanoff-2009 "*-bhi, *-bhis, *-ōis: following the trail of the PIE instrumental plural"
+[Spence (2021)]: ./bibliography.md#Spence-2021 "The Origin of the Hittite mēma/i- Verbs"